Erythranthe michiganensis

 Erythranthe michiganensis (formerly Mimulus glabratus var. michiganensis and Mimulus michiganensis) is a rare species of flowering plant in the lopseed family, known by the common name Michigan monkeyflower.
-This species occurs only in the Grand Traverse and Mackinac Straits areas within the American state of Michigan.
+This species occurs only in the Grand Traverse and Mackinac Straits and some southeast areas within the American state of Michigan.
 It is one of only three plant species that are endemic to Michigan, with the other two being Voss's Goldenrod and Packera insulae-regalis.

 It is restricted to a specific type of habitat (wet areas with a calcium-containing substrate), and one that is being degraded and lost to development.
 It was federally listed as an endangered species of the United States in 1990.

 Description

 Erythranthe michiganensis is an aquatic or semi-aquatic plant and produces mat-like clumps of decumbent stems up to 36 centimeters long.
 The stems root at the nodes that come in contact with wet substrate and send up new stems from there.
 Many clumps containing hundreds of stems may all belong to a single genetic individual.
 The oppositely-arranged leaves have toothed edges.
 Flowers grow from the leaf axils, each borne on a pedicel, the length of which is often longer than the leaves.

 The tubular yellow flower is 1.6 to 2.7 centimeters long and has a wide mouth with two lobes on the upper lip and three on the lower lip.
 The lower lip and throat may be speckled with red.
 The lower lip is coated in yellow hairs.
 It serves as a landing spot for pollinating insects; however, the plant produces little viable pollen, so it is likely that most of the reproduction is vegetative via stolons, rather than sexual via seed.
 Biological dispersal then takes place as pieces break off and float downstream.
 Blooming occurs in mid-June through mid-July, and sometimes extends into August, or rarely September or October.